 In the final instalment of her time as our Artist in Residence, clare e potter presents Ceg: Cegin; Mouth: Kitchen and an audio piece.

 Finding My Way Again is the final instalment of clare e. potter’s residency at Wales Arts Review & as part of the Artists in Residence series.

-In this piece, clare e. norris will be looking back on A.i.R and how her residency has taught her how to push herself further in the future.
+In this piece, clare e. potter will be looking back on A.i.R and how her residency has taught her how to push herself further in the future.

 I’ve known rivers:

 I’ve known rivers ancient as the world and older than the

 My soul has grown deep like the rivers.

 ~ from ‘The Negro Speaks of Rivers,’ Langston Hughes